P.O. Box 1320 Yellowknife, NT X1A 2L9

 Mr. Lafferty has served on various boards and agencies including the Board of Governors for Aurora College and the Board of Directors for the Métis Dene Development Fund.
 In addition, he was Chairperson of the Dogrib Community Services Board, Chairperson of the Dogrib Post-Secondary Scholarship Fund and Band Councilor for the Dogrib Rae Band.

 Mr. Lafferty is a dedicated advocate of language, culture and heritage revitalization for the North.
 He has been present at each national Truth and Reconciliation Commission event.
-In 2011, he signed a Memorandum of Understanding with the Government of Nunavut and the Legacy of Hope Foundation to develop a comprehensive and mandated residential schools teaching resource, which is in its third year of use in NWT and Nunavut schools.
+In 2011, he signed a Memorandum of Understanding with the Government of Nunavut and the Legacy of Hope Foundation to develop a comprehensive and mandated residential schools teaching resource, which is used in NWT and Nunavut schools.

 A fluent speaker of Tłįchǫ, he spearheaded the implementation of both the Francophone Affairs Secretariat and the Aboriginal Languages Secretariat to provide comprehensive and standardized services to language communities across the NWT.

-Under the leadership of Mr. Lafferty, junior kindergarten will be implemented in every community in the NWT over three years, system wide education renewal is underway, and a comprehensive post-secondary education and training initiative is in development.
+Under the leadership of Mr. Lafferty, Junior Kindergarten was implemented in every community in the NWT, system wide education renewal was completed, and a comprehensive post-secondary education and training initiative was developed.
 In July 2013, his provincial and territorial colleagues in the Council for Ministers of Education in Canada (CMEC) requested that he lead the efforts to improve Aboriginal student access across Canada.

-Mr. Lafferty and his wife, Dianne, have five children.
-They have resided in Yellowknife since 2003.
+Mr. Lafferty and his wife, Dianne, have five children Jayde, Cheyenne, Sahara, Denae, and Ty.
+They currently reside in Behchokǫ̀.